-Spring is around the corner, which means warmer weather and shedding clothes.
-But you don't have to panic if the workout clothes you got for Christmas haven't exactly been worn out.
-If you've been on a Winter hiatus, start anew with these tips for getting back into a healthy routine.
+Tomorrow marks the official start of Summer, which means warmer weather and shedding clothes.
+But you don't have to panic at the thought of getting back into a workout routine if you've slacked off.
+Start anew with these trainer tips for getting back into a healthy routine.

-It's common sense: The thing about living healthfully is that a lot of it is just common sense, says celebrity trainer Harley Pasternak (he's responsible for Rihanna's amazing Grammy body).
+It's common sense: The thing about living healthfully is that a lot of it is just common sense, says celebrity trainer Harley Pasternak.
 When you can make a few healthy changes, do it.
 It doesn't take much thought to know that moving around more burns more calories than sitting all day, or that you can get your exercise for the day by walking to the store instead of driving.